 Some tips to reduce the overall budget:

-- Limit the number of parks, we did not enter Naukluft
+- Limit the number of parks, we didn’t get into Naukluft

-- Do the excursions independently and rely on the help of other travelers to show you the location of animals or sites to see!
+- Do the excursions on your own, relying on the help of other travellers to tell you where to find the animals or sites you want to see!

 It is indeed our most expensive trip to date but it is also the most incredible!